Remove 4 matches to leave 4 equal triangles with every matchstick as a part of a triangle.

 The puzzle figure has 8 common matchsticks.
-I have to make it zero in destroying 4 triangles by moving 4 matches.
+I have to make it zero in destroying 4 triangles by removing 4 matches.

 So I conclude,

-Conclusion 3: I have to destroy 4 triangles by moving 4 matches without leaving any stick hanging.
+Conclusion 3: I have to destroy 4 triangles by removing 4 matches leaving no stick hanging.

 Next conclusion is a bit more abstract, but it is not difficult to appreciate it,

-Conclusion 4: As the upper portion of the puzzle figure is a mirror-image of the lower one with a perfect symmetry, it must be true that removing 4 matches also can be divided into two absolutely similarly placed pairs of matches in the two portions of the mirror images - upper and lower.
+Conclusion 4: The upper portion of the puzzle figure is a mirror-image of the lower one with a perfect symmetry.
+So it must be true that removing 4 matches also can be divided into two absolutely similarly placed pairs of matches in the two portions of the mirror images - upper and lower.

 And as we have concluded earlier, removals will be concentrated on the three centrally interconnected three triangles.

 But I will not use this idea.
-All the ideas on removal that we have gained till now should be enough for me to see the solution when I look at the puzzle figure again concentrating on these removals.
+All the ideas on removal that we have gained till now should be enough for me to see the solution when I concentrate on these removals.

 Final solution to Remove 4 matches to leave 4 equal triangles puzzle